wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ## RobotBuilder

-- Remove robotInit in favour of Robot constructor
+- Remove robotInit in favor of Robot constructor

 ## SysId